arielccjr/Journal2025/~DEFINITION./~2: COMPUTER_STACK.md

     Simplifies understanding.
     Minimizes redundancy.
     Reduces the likelihood of anomalies.

-Normal Forms
-Normalization involves organizing a database into one of several normal forms, each based on specific rules.
+Normal Forms: Normalization involves organizing a database into one of several normal forms, each based on specific rules.
 The main normal forms are:
     First Normal Form (1NF):
         Ensures that all columns contain atomic (indivisible) values.
         Eliminates repeating groups or arrays within a table.